 Develop a corporate culture in your agency that fosters personal development and growth in travel.
-Require each associate to carry their weight, to represent the company well and to network throughout your community.
+Require each associate to carry their weight, represent the company well, and to network throughout your community.
 If you are a sole practitioner, look to your community connections, your volunteer efforts, the way you dress and carry yourself.
 Ensure that the individuals that make up the corporate body each reflect the brand message of the whole.

 Businesses are called “companies” for a reason.
 Look to the company you keep and build your business on the most solid of foundations – its individual associates.